Quantum Computing Education in Latin America: Experiences and Strategies: Methodology

-\begin{itemize} \item \textit{Duration:} Four weeks (one hour per week). \item \textit{prerequisites:} None. \end{itemize} \textbf{Program:} \paragraph{Description} This introductory course provides students with an initial exposure to the current state of QT.
-It offers a broad perspective on how different quantum technologies interconnect (not solely covering QC), and is suitable for non-STEM degrees and professionals from diverse fields working in quantum-related projects, providing basic knowledge to those without a technical background. \paragraph{Objectives}

-\begin{itemize} \item Provide a foundational understanding of QT, including their applications and the challenges facing the field. \item Offer a broad perspective on career opportunities and job prospects within the quantum field, as well as the personal impact of working in this sector. \item Familiarize students with tangible experiences through the use of games, visual activities, or simulations to help grasp key concepts. \item Promote conceptualization and intuitive understanding of QT, rather than focusing on extensive mathematical competence. \end{itemize} [1]{\tikz[baseline=(char.base)]{\node[shape=circle, fill=NavyBlue, text=white, draw, inner sep=1pt] (char) {#1};}}

-\paragraph{Adaptation to the ECFQT} For this course, the combination of the \circledP{P1} qualification profile with the Quantum Background domain (1) from the content map leads to the target profile of \textbf{General QT aware person}.
-The description and qualifications are shown in Table II.
-Fig. 3 illustrates the proficiency triangle and its levels description, and Fig. 4 shows the chosen focus contents for the course. \item Undergraduate Elective Course: \textbf{General Information:}
+\begin{itemize} \item Duration: Four weeks (two hours per week). \item Prerequisites: None. \item Description: This introductory course provides students with an initial exposure to the current state of QT.
+It offers a broad perspective on how different quantum technologies interconnect (not solely covering QC), and is suitable for non-STEM degrees and professionals from diverse fields working in quantum-related projects, providing basic knowledge to those without a technical background.
+It aims to familiarize students with tangible experiences through the use of games, visual activities, or simulations to help grasp key concepts, promoting conceptualization and intuitive understanding rather than focusing on extensive mathematical competence. \end{itemize} \textbf{Adaptation to the CFQT:}\\ For this course, the primary focus aligns with the \smallcirclednumber{NavyBlue}{P1} qualification profile (``QT Aware Person") and the Quantum Background domain \diamondnumber{cOne}{1} from the content map, which defines the target profile of a \textbf{General QT aware person}.
+However, to provide a more comprehensive understanding, the course also incorporates selected subdomains related to Quantum Technology Applications (subdomains 5.6, 6.7, 7.4 and 7.6), offering participants an overview of the broader landscape of QT.
+Additionally, topics from domain 8 are included to highlight impact and awareness, completing a general overview.
+This approach ensures that learners gain foundational knowledge while appreciating the potential applications across various fields.
+The description and qualifications are shown in Table~\ref{tab:qualifications1}.
+Fig.~\ref{fig:3} illustrates the proficiency triangle and its levels description.
+Fig.~\ref{fig:contents1} shows the chosen focus contents for the course.